 And we’ve made a couple of other targeted acquisitions in the past.
 And so continuing to look for opportunities to fill a much needed kind of talent place from a competency perspective, access to market and just aligned mindset and technologists also, if you will, like looking for that right combination for us to supplement the organic growth that we’ve had is always something that we’ve had our eye on, but certainly over the course of the last year or two in the cloud space created an opportunity.

-So when we started to kind of open our eyes to the possibility and had the opportunity to meet Ryan and Erin, the other co-founder at Stratum, there was just a natural kind of excitement and energy that comes when you first come together with other folks who A are like-minded, but B who were solving similar problems with a similar approach.
+So when we started to kind of open our eyes to the possibility and had the opportunity to meet Ryan and Aaron, the other co-founder at Stratum, there was just a natural kind of excitement and energy that comes when you first come together with other folks who A. are like-minded, but B. who were solving similar problems with a similar approach.